Volunteers of America: Origin of the name 'Volunteers of America'

+The first volunteer firehouse was started in 1736.
+And in the 1800s, volunteer work for social reform, including women's rights, child labor, and the abolition of slavery, culminated in the creation of institutions and social services to improve the lives of others.

 When Volunteers of America was founded in 1896, volunteerism in the modern sense of the word did not exist.
 To "volunteer" at that time meant serving others as a full-time vocation.
 Early members of the organization came to call themselves the "Volunteers of America" to differentiate themselves from The Salvation Army as an organization by Americans, for Americans.

 In fact, Volunteers of America is staffed primarily by paid staff, rather than unpaid volunteers.
 More than 16,000 paid professionals serve as administrators, caregivers, skilled nurses, physical therapists, occupational therapists, speech language pathologists, psychologists, housing experts, architects, and a number of other positions at the organization.

 Housing

 As of 2017 the organization owned and/or managed around 19,000 affordable housing units that provide homes to nearly 25,000 people each year.

 In 2009 Affordable Housing Finance magazine ranked Volunteers of America as the top nonprofit in its "Top 50 Affordable Housing Owners," and also ranked the organization in the "Top 50 Affordable Housing Developers" in 2007 and "Top 10 Companies Completing Acquisitions."
 The magazine also selected a Volunteers of America multifamily community, Lord Tennyson outside San Francisco, as the "best of the best" affordable housing project in the country for 2007.

 VoA also reaches out to homeless people in many cities through street outreach and mobile outreach services.